thossa000/Knowledge-Base/Beginner SIEM Honeypot Lab/README.md

   </picture>
 </p>
 <br>

 <h3>Creating a Honeypot VM</h3>
-After creating the Resource Group, we will navigate to the Virtual Machine page.
-Here we will create a Windows 10 VM that will be used as our honeypot for the lab.
+<p>After creating the Resource Group, we will navigate to the Virtual Machine page.
+Here we will create a Windows 10 VM that will be used as our honeypot for the lab.</p>
-<br><br>

  <ol>
   <li>Select the Honeypot Resource Group and choose a Windows 10 image with minimal size under Instance details.</li>
   <li>Set up an admin account with credentials you will remember.</li>